epiclabs-io/epic-video-comparator/README.md

 ## Events

-The events are binded to the comparator container.
+The events are bound to the comparator container.
 Usage example:

 ```
 var container = document.getElementById('comparator-container');